-I recently photographed Courtney and Geoff’s small wedding near the shores of Lake Fairlee in Fairlee, Vt.
-They had special touches, including piñatas in the likeness of each other!
-Follow this link to see more on my Facebook page and click here to see even more and to order prints and downloads from the Galleries section of my web site.
+I recently enjoyed photographing Laura and Marc’s wedding ceremony and formals at the Middletown Springs Community Church in Middletown Springs, Vt.
+While the weather outside was brisk, it was warm inside with a church full of friends and family to witness their union!
+Follow this link to see more on my Facebook page and click here to see even more and to order prints and downloads in the Galleries section of my website.

 Last weekend I photographed the Raqs Salaam Dance Theater’s 13th annual showcase at the Lebanon Opera House.
 The performances by Gina Capossela and her 70 students are most impressive!
 Follow this link to see more (and to order prints and downloads) in the Galleries section of my website.